appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/disable-signup.md

 Please be aware that in order to disable or enable the sign-up button again, you must **`reset`** your application data.
 :::

-To do that, can you follow the steps below:
+To do that, you should follow the steps below:

 - Change the `.keycloak.enabledRegistration` setting in the `global.yaml` file.